Charles Huntziger: Preparations

-Though Huntziger benefited from 20km of strong fortifications on his right flank, other parts of his section of the front were only lightly fortified.
-During the Phoney War, Huntziger therefore directed his men to spend most of their time building fortifications and was successful in increasing the density of blockhouses in the sector.
-However, he poured more concrete in the Fortified Sector of Montmédy than the Sedan sector and this meant that his troops had little time to update their training.
-Due to the natural terrain, Huntziger considered Sedan to be the least vulnerable sector of his line and his main worry was that the Germans might attack further to the south-east, near Mouzon, with the view of assaulting the Maginot Line from the rear.
+Though Huntziger benefited from 20 km of strong fortifications on his right flank, other parts of his section of the front were only lightly fortified.
+During the Phoney War, Huntziger directed his men to spend most of their time building fortifications and increased the density of blockhouses in the sector.
+He poured more concrete in the Fortified Sector of Montmédy than the Sedan sector and this meant that his troops had little time to train.
+Due to the nature of the terrain, Huntziger considered Sedan to be the least vulnerable sector of his line and his main worry was that the Germans might attack further to the south-east, near Mouzon, with the view of assaulting the Maginot Line from the rear.
 To counter this, he placed his strongest units on his right flank while the Sedan sector on his left flank was covered by the 55th Infantry Division, one of his two weaker and poorly resourced Series B divisions.
 In contrast to Corap who complained to Gamelin on several occasions about the inadequacies of his troops and their insufficient number, Huntziger was more complacent.

-To compensate for the almost complete lack of anti-aircraft defenses against low-flying aircraft, Huntziger positioned machine guns in circular trenches.
-He frequently visited his units, paying close attention to troops' food, clothing, and hygiene, and drafted a manual incorporating lessons from the German invasion of Poland.
+To compensate for the almost complete lack of anti-aircraft defences against low-flying aircraft, Huntziger positioned machine guns in circular trenches.
+He frequently visited his units, paying close attention to troops' food, clothing, and hygiene and drafted a manual incorporating lessons from the German invasion of Poland.
 Requests for additional fortifications had to pass through Huntziger, who typically took several weeks to respond.
-In March 1940, local troops took the initiative in constructing anti-tank obstacles on the outskirts of Sedan on the two roads that led from the Ardennes, however an order arrived from Huntziger on 3 May to demolish them.
+In March 1940, local troops took the initiative in constructing anti-tank obstacles on the outskirts of Sedan on the two roads that led from the Ardennes; an order arrived from Huntziger on 3 May to demolish them.
 Speaking at Pétain's trial in 1945, Huntziger's chief of staff Henri Lacaille responded that the fortifications, albeit well-intentioned, obstructed an offensive mission of the Second Army.
 (Note: Streicher doesn't explicitly clarify what this "offensive mission" was that Lacaille referred to.
-As part of one of the first phases of the Dyle plan, Huntziger and Corap were required to send cavarly reconnaissance groups deep into the Belgian Ardennes.
+As part of one of the first phases of the Dyle plan, Huntziger and Corap were required to send cavalry reconnaissance groups deep into the Belgian Ardennes.
 These groups encountered resistance and were pushed back, crossing the Meuse back to the French lines on 12 May.)